 Gina Ismene Chitty

 Gina fancies herself to be a time traveller as she thinks and writes easily in neo-Baroque mode, that has been a puzzling phenomenon for her.
 She often constructs works, reminiscent of Baroque composers but in a new space, with diverse and differing harmonic movements and motifs.
-She also loves to generate and intertwine her pseudo Baroque strands with music composed in a Spanish folk idiom.
+She also loves to generate and intertwine her pseudo-Baroque strands with music composed in a Spanish folk idiom.
 Often she juxtaposes the Spanish idiom with music of mediaeval tradition, with the strains of a mediaeval Jongleur’s music mingling in with her Flamenco dances.

 In a lighter vein, Gina likes to write whimsical “Jazzical” interludes and has a collection of works that she calls “A Jazzical Insouciance”.
 The “Jazzical Insouciance” is comprised of Jazz rhythms, harmonies and riffs encapsulated in more traditional Classical and Contemporary Classical forms, perhaps a creation of a new genre of Australian Jazz music.

-Gina is also an artist, painting in acrylics, pastels and oils, a writer and poet.
+She is also an artist, painting in acrylics, pastels and oils, a writer and poet.

 Read more about Gina with this wonderful interview with Interlude: